 We are substantially dependent upon VASCEPA (icosapent ethyl), its commercialization in the United States and its development, launch and commercialization in Europe and other major markets.
 In the United States, VASCEPA is facing increasing competition from generic versions of the drug.
-In Europe, VAZKEPA launched in Germany following approval from the central regulatory authority and we are in the process of obtaining relevant pricing approvals in various countries; however, we may not be successful in obtaining such approvals in a timely manner or at all and even if successfully obtained, we may not be successful in commercializing VAZKEPA in Europe or elsewhere.
+In Europe, we are in the process of obtaining relevant pricing approvals in various countries; however, we may not be successful in obtaining such approvals in a timely manner or at all and even if successfully obtained, we may not be successful in commercializing VAZKEPA in Europe or elsewhere.

 The success of our company depends on our ability to successfully commercialize our only product, VASCEPA (icosapent ethyl) capsules, in major markets globally.
 In recent years and currently, much of our financial results and revenue has been dependent on our ability to execute our development and commercial strategy for VASCEPA in the United States.
-Generic version of VASCEPA launched in the United States in November 2020, June 2021 and January 2022.
+Generic versions of VASCEPA launched in the United States for the 1-gram capsule in November 2020, June 2021, January 2022 and for the 0.5-gram capsule in September 2022.
 We expect that VASCEPA could face more competition from generic companies in the United States in the near term in light of the patent litigation rulings against us, applicable only in this territory.
 Increasing sales of generic versions of VASCEPA could continue to have a material and adverse impact on our revenues and results of operations in the United States.
-We implemented a Go-to-Market strategy in an effort to optimize provider engagement and drive demand of VASCEPA in the United States by shifting reliance on sales force interactions with healthcare professionals to providing managed care and prescription access through an omnichannel platform, and, in connection with this initiative, we reduced our U.S. field force to approximately 300 sales representatives.
-Although we believe this initiative will provide greater access to VASCEPA and ultimately result in an improved expense structure, such efforts are costly to implement, could impact employee morale and make hiring and retaining talented personnel more challenging, and may not result in all or any of the benefits we anticipate.
+In June 2022, we implemented a cost and organizational restructuring plan, which included a further reduction to our U.S. commercial team from approximately 300 sales representatives to approximately 75 sales representatives.
+Although this has resulted in an improved expense structure, such efforts could impact employee morale and make hiring and retaining talented personnel more challenging, may not result in all of the cost-savings or other benefits we anticipate and are costly to implement.